 For your first day, I always suggest starting with Piazza del Duomo and the beautiful Duomo Cathedral with its jaw-dropping Gothic façade.
 Once inside, don’t miss the chance to climb to the top of the spire and get an amazing view of the Alps towering over the beautiful city of Milan.

 If you’re into shopping, you can head to the symbol of Milan luxury, Vittorio Emanuele II Gallery.
-While in Milan, you should also visit the 15th-century castle, Sforza Castle, Church of San Maurizio al Monastero Maggiore (the Milanese Sistine Chapel), and the most important Italian theater; La Scala.
+While in Milan, you should also visit the 15th-century castle, Sforza Castle, some of the city’s most beautiful churches like Church of San Maurizio al Monastero Maggiore (the Milanese Sistine Chapel) and Duomo di Milano, and last but not least, the most important Italian theater; La Scala.

 Where to Stay in Milan